hannahmacpherson/research_suite/README.md

-Hello, this script will chop however much you want off the start and end of each of your sequences and save it to a file name of your choice.
+Hello, this script will chop however much you want off the start and end of each of your sequences and save them to a second file.

 -----------------------------------------------

 You will need:

 - a plain text .txt file as an input.
-This can have as many sequences as you want, but they must be in the format:
+This can have as many sequences as you want, but they must be in the format suggested in the example file.
+Each sequence must be headed by a descriptor with a '>' preceeding it.

-\> whatever descriptor you want
-GAGAGTGCAGAGATA (sequence)

-\> descriptor for second sequence GAGAGTGCAGAGATAAAAAAAAAAAAAATGSGSA (tricky 14-mer there)

-\>third descriptor
-TATATATATATATATATATATA (yummy microsatellite)

-** Note that you need the > in the descriptor or everything will break **
 -----------------------------------------------

 What to do:

-1) Navigate to the folder where you have put both main.py and your input .txt file.
+1) In the terminal, navigate to the folder where you have put both main.py and your input .txt file.

 2) Type in what you want in the following way: